isomerpages/govtech-stp/_travel-and-health-control-measures/02a-covid19-tests.md

   </tbody>
   </table>

 All travellers would be informed of their PCR test results verbally by phone or in person.
-No other hardcopy or softcopy report will be issued.
 Travellers with a SingPass account can login to [HealthHub](https://www.healthhub.sg/myhealth) for their PCR test results.

 <div id="serology"></div>